paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/wear_out_failures.md

 The objective is to identify the technologies sensitive to constraints identified in the mission profile, and leading to possible failures.
 This risk analysis can be done through construction analysis for identifying the materials of the components, the interfaces inside the components, by using guides such as the JEDEC publications and standards.

-For each technology, the possible failure mechanisms which can occur on the components should be listed.
+For each technology, the possible {term}`failure mechanisms <Failure mechanism>` which can occur on the components should be listed.

-The following table provides the most common failure mechanisms of EEE components submitted to wear-out.
-The failure mechanisms of active components are taken from the standard.
-For failure mechanisms of passive components, the publications and documents are not so consistent.
+The following table provides the most common {term}`failure mechanisms <Failure mechanism>` of EEE components submitted to wear-out.
+The {term}`failure mechanisms <Failure mechanism>` of active components are taken from the standard.
+For {term}`failure mechanisms <Failure mechanism>` of passive components, the publications and documents are not so consistent.
 Information can be found in book {cite:t}`eee-robusteness-validation-knowledge-matrix` or in the robustness matrix.
-The following table lists the main failure mechanisms of EEE components listed in the EPPL which can be affected by wear-out.
-This matrix is not exhaustive, it indicates some main failures mechanisms which can lead to wear-out of EEE components, but other failure mechanisms can occur.
+The following table lists the main {term}`failure mechanisms <Failure mechanism>` of EEE components listed in the EPPL which can be affected by wear-out.
+This matrix is not exhaustive, it indicates some main failures mechanisms which can lead to wear-out of EEE components, but other {term}`failure mechanisms <Failure mechanism>` can occur.

 <input type="text" class="myInput" id="myInput" onkeyup="searchTableJupyter(this, 'eee-table4-201')" placeholder="Search table...">